 People are using AirTags to track down their stolen property and with how affordable they are, having one hidden just makes sense.
 Here is a video of someone locating their stolen property using an AirTag.

 So what if you’re somewhere that you can’t wrap a chain or cable around your ATV?
 The next best options are the things that make it difficult for thieves to steal.

 One option is to take a wheel or two off the ATV.
 No one wants to steal a heavy machine with only two wheels on it.

 Another option is to use a Tire Clamp.
 If you don’t want to take the wheel off then you can clamp on a Tire Clamp.
 This keeps the wheel from spinning which makes it harder to drive off with the machine.
 Still not fully bulletproof, but super inconvenient for the thieves.

-A handlebar lock is another option.
-This clamps onto the handlebars and the squeezes the brake lever closed, so it also is kind of parking brake.
+A handlebar lock (ad) is another option.
+This clamps onto the handlebars and squeezes the brake lever closed, so it also is a kind of parking brake.
 This keeps the wheels from spinning because the brake is applied and only a key can release the clamp.
-I really like using this style lock as it quick and easy to carry around with me when I go to all the different trails.
+I really like using this style lock as it is quick and easy to carry around with me when I go to all the different trails.